 Helmerich And Payne's score of 18 is lower than 53% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, Helmerich & Payne reported total carbon emissions of approximately 1,036,000,000 kg CO2e for Scope 1 and about 57,400,000 kg CO2e for Scope 2, resulting in combined Scope 1 and 2 emissions of around 1,084,000,000 kg CO2e.
+In 2024, Helmerich & Payne reported total carbon emissions of approximately 1,036,000,000 kg CO2e for Scope 1 and about 57,400,000 kg CO2e for Scope 2, resulting in combined emissions of around 1,084,000,000 kg CO2e.
 This marks a decrease from 2023, where emissions were approximately 1,142,000,000 kg CO2e for Scope 1 and about 46,300,000 kg CO2e for Scope 2, totalling around 1,186,000,000 kg CO2e.
-Helmerich & Payne has set ambitious climate commitments, aiming for a 30% reduction in net CO2e emissions per distance drilled by the end of fiscal year 2030, using 2018 as a baseline.
-This target applies to both Scope 1 and Scope 2 emissions, reflecting the company's commitment to improving its environmental performance.
-The company has not disclosed any Scope 3 emissions data, indicating a potential area for future reporting and improvement.
-Overall, Helmerich & Payne's emissions data and reduction targets demonstrate a proactive approach to addressing climate change within the oil and gas industry.
+The company has set ambitious climate commitments, aiming for a 30% reduction in net CO2e emissions per distance drilled by the end of fiscal year 2030, using 2018 as a baseline.
+This target applies to both Scope 1 and Scope 2 emissions, reflecting a proactive approach to mitigating climate impact.
+Helmerich & Payne has not disclosed any Scope 3 emissions data, indicating a focus on direct and indirect emissions from their operations.
+The company’s emissions intensity metrics, such as Scope 1 and 2 emissions per unit of revenue, are also tracked to assess performance over time.
+Overall, Helmerich & Payne's commitment to reducing carbon emissions aligns with industry standards and reflects a growing emphasis on sustainability within the energy sector.

 Access structured emissions data, company-specific emission factors, and source documents